joshuaboniface/respeaker-led/README.md

 This is the main control daemon.
 Based on some examples from the ReSpeaker project mentioned above, it runs in a loop scanning for commands (i.e. functions to call) from the `led_cmd` pipe and executing them.
 All commands are Python functions when then call activation functions of the current Pixels() class instance.
 At the moment this is very clunky and hardcoded (though I do plan to fix that) and all valid commands are listed in the following section.

+### `respeaker-led.service`

+This is a simple Systemd service unit file which runs `daemon.py` and restarts it on a failure.
+It features a nifty pre-start command to automatically `git pull` the repo to ensure it's up-to-date (and simplifying administrator or developer work when modifying the daemon - just restart it to get the latest code!) and can be easily enabled from within the repo by running `systemctl enable /path/to/respeaker-led/respeaker-led.service`.

 ## Valid functions to call from `trigger.py`

 * `leds_off`: Turn all the LEDs off (cancels out all other states except `held` ones).